companieshouse/forms-enablement-salesforce/src/customMetadata/Transaction_Type_Step.DS01_DirectorsPresenter.md

     <values>
         <field>Display_Text_6__c</field>
         <value xsi:type="xsd:string">&lt;p class=&quot;lede&quot;&gt;
-To help the directors recognise your request, you&apos;ll need to provide your details.
+To help the directors recognise your request, you can provide your details.
 We&apos;ll also use the email address you used to sign in to contact you, if necessary.&lt;/p&gt;</value>
     </values>
     <values>
         <field>Document_Template_Name__c</field>